Mirtazapine: Veterinary use

 Mirtazapine also has some veterinary use in cats and dogs.
-Mirtazapine is sometimes prescribed as an appetite stimulant for cats or dogs experiencing loss of appetite due to medical conditions such as chronic kidney disease.
+Mirtazapine is sometimes prescribed as an appetite stimulant for cats or dogs experiencing loss of appetite due to acute post-surgical pain and medical conditions like chronic kidney disease.
 It is especially useful for treating combined poor appetite and nausea in cats and dogs.

-Mirtazapine is indicated for bodyweight gain in cats experiencing poor appetite and weight loss resulting from chronic medical conditions.

 There are two options for administration: tablets given orally, and an ointment applied topically to the inner surface of the ear.

-The most common side effects include signs of local irritation or inflammation at the site where the ointment is applied and behavioural changes (increased meowing, hyperactivity, disoriented state or inability to co-ordinate muscle movements, lack of energy/weakness, attention-seeking, and aggression).
+The most common side effects of the latter include local irritation or inflammation at the site where the ointment is applied and behavioural changes, such as increased meowing, hyperactivity, disoriented state, inability to coordinate muscle movements, lack of energy/weakness, attention-seeking, and aggression.